saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 sudo mkdir /mnt/avail/keystore
 ```

-Depending on your use case and operating system, you’ll likely want to create an entry in **`/etc/fstab`** in order to make sure your device is mounted when the system reboots.
+Based on your specific use case and operating system, you'll likely need to add an entry to `/etc/fstab` to ensure the device remains mounted upon system reboot.

 In our case we're following some steps like this: